 Searches of the Strong Island Underground lab location and the defendants’ residences resulted in the seizure of over 1.1 million dosage units of steroids and ancillary drugs in liquid and pill form, as well as steroid-related drug paraphernalia.

-Four complaints, signed on Sept.
-20 and 21, 2007, by a federal magistrate judge in the Southern District of New York, together with charge an additional four individuals.
+Four complaints signed on Sept.
+20 and 21, 2007, by a federal magistrate judge in the Southern District of New York, together will charge an additional four individuals.
 Two are accused of conspiracy to distribute a controlled substance; one is alleged to have sold raw testosterone powder over the Internet, and another allegedly purchased steroids from China for domestic redistribution.